robofont-mechanic/Mechanic/README.md

 ### Versioning with Tags (recommended)

+**This versioning system will be deprecated in the near future.
+Versioning with info.plist (below) is the prefered method at this time.**

 If you only have a single extension in your repository, using tags is the best way to organize your releases.
 Tagging allows you to specify a single, authoritative commit for each version of your extension.

 In order for Mechanic to recognize your extension, add a `repository` key to your `info.plist` file: